ScilifelabDataCentre/Publications/publications/scilifelab/2014/README.md

 The database must have been initialized and the admin account created.

-The v2 file was copied to v3 and edited manually to include more PMIDs found by manual searches.
+The v3 file was copied from v2 and edited manually to include more PMIDs found by manual searches.

+The DOIs in the v3 file were imported manually.

 To do
 -----